blanktphan/learning-journey/technical-skills/01-programming/02-fundamental-concepts/2_1-computational-thinking.md

 ### Comprehensive Summary

 Computational Thinking is a systematic process for creating a "plan" to solve a problem.
-It consists of four steps: decomposing the problem, finding patterns, abstracting away unnecessary details, and creating a step-by-step sequence of instructions (an algorithm).
+It consists of four steps: decomposing the problem, finding patterns, filtering out non-essential information, and creating a sequence of steps (an algorithm).

 ### Practical Exercise

-Try applying the four pillars of CT to one of your daily routines: "Getting ready for work or school in the morning."
+Try applying the four principles of CT to your daily routine: "Getting ready for work or school in the morning."

--   Decompose the entire activity into smaller tasks.
+- **Decompose** the entire activity.
--   Find the patterns you repeat every day.
+- **Find** the 'patterns' you repeat.
--   Abstract away unnecessary actions.
+- **Filter out** what isn't necessary.
--   Write down a clear, step-by-step algorithm for your morning routine.
+- **Write down** a clear 'sequence of steps'.

 ---